WELCOME to Clear Thinking Therapy Together we can make positive change.

 You don’t need to take the path of grief and loss on your own.

 You can expect a supportive approach to help you through your grief.
-I offer you care, compassion and support as you share your experience of loss, perhaps, searching for answers or needing to to learn healthy strategies to bridge the transition as you rediscover yourself and your life.
+I offer you care, compassion and support as you share your experience of loss, perhaps, searching for answers or needing to learn healthy strategies to bridge from what was to how things are now and as you rediscover yourself and your life.
 Grief counselling offers you a space to focus on your person and celebrate what they brought to your life.
+Sometimes, the relationship with the person who has died was not a positive experience and often loss can bring up complex emotions.
 Loss can trigger a range of reactions, unique to each individual and sometimes these emotions can be confusing or upsetting.
 I will work with you to realise this is all normal parts of grief.

 “Grief is the price we pay for love.”
 Queen Elizabeth II